 Project Lead: Marshal Conley

-The Region 9 Comprehensive Center (R9CC) is working to gather information to highlight successful evidence-based strategies implemented by schools, districts, and regional offices that exemplify good work happening within the region in response to COVID-19 or reflect how previous efforts helped them support student success during the pandemic.
-The project focuses on topics aligned to the state strategic plans, Every Student Succeeds Act plan, or ARP ESSER plans.
-R9CC plans to gather information through interviews, focus groups, and other data sources, and create deliverables that align to the needs and goals of Illinois and Iowa.
-Working with the Illinois State Board of Education, Iowa Department of Education, Illinois Student Advisory Council, and other partners, R9CC will publish and communicate the deliverables through a variety of media across the region to share best practices.
+The Region 9 Comprehensive Center (R9CC) gathered information to highlight successful evidence-based strategies implemented by schools, districts, or regional offices that exemplify good work happening within the region either in response to COVID-19 or reflecting how previous work helped them support student success during the pandemic.
+The project focused on topics aligned to the state strategic plans, Every Student Succeeds Act (ESSA) plan, or ARP ESSER plans.
+R9CC gathered information through interviews, focus groups, and other data sources and created deliverables that align to the needs and goals of Illinois and Iowa.
+Working with ISBE, Iowa Department of Education, Illinois Student Advisory Council and other partners, R9CC disseminated the deliverables through a variety of mediums across the region to share best practices.